Basil de Ferranti

 Basil Reginald Vincent Ziani de Ferranti (2 July 1930 – 24 September 1988) was a British businessman and a Conservative Party politician.

-He was educated at Eton and Trinity College, Cambridge, and was the grandson of the electrical engineer and inventor Sebastian de Ferranti and son of Sir Vincent Ziani de Ferranti.
+He was educated at Eton and Trinity College, Cambridge.
+His father was Sir Vincent Ziani de Ferranti and his sister was Valerie Hunter Gordon.
+He was the grandson of the electrical engineer and inventor Sebastian de Ferranti and domestic electrical pioneer Gertrude de Ferranti; and great-grandson of concert pianist and author Juliana Scott Szczepanowska de Ferranti.

 He was an unsuccessful candidate at the 1955 general election in the Labour-held Manchester Exchange constituency.

-In 1958, he was elected to the House of Commons as Member of Parliament for Morecambe and Lonsdale at a by-election in 1958, following the elevation to the peerage of the constituency's Conservative MP, Ian Fraser.
+In 1958, he was elected to the House of Commons as member of parliament for Morecambe and Lonsdale at a by-election, following the elevation to the peerage of the constituency's Conservative MP, Ian Fraser.

 He held the seat at the 1959 general election, but stood down from Parliament at the 1964 election.
 He had held ministerial office only briefly, as Parliamentary Secretary for Aviation from July to October 1962.

 He later became a member (1973–1979) and chairman (1976–1978) of the European Economic and Social Committee.
-He subsequently became a Member of the European Parliament (MEP), and a Vice President from 1979 to 1982.
+He subsequently became a member of the European Parliament (MEP), and a vice president from 1979 to 1982.
 He represented the Hampshire West constituency from 1979 to 1984, and Hampshire Central from 1984 until his death.